siteworxpro/new-hire-test/README.md

 ### Steps
 1. Replace the index page header with an appropriate application welcome banner.

-2. Add a webform that will allow the user to add a new company.
+2. Add a web form that will allow the user to add a new company.
     - form should include an input for company name

-3. Add an endpoint to save
+3. Add an endpoint to save the new company to the database

+4. Add a delete button to the company list ui

+5. Add endpoint to delete company

+6. Add a migration that will create a contact as a child of the company model
+    - Add a new contact model
+        - contact model will have columns (name, phone, email)

+7. Add a form that will allow the user to add a contact to the company

+8. Add an endpoint that will save the contacts to the database

+9. Add delete button to company contact

+10. Add delete endpoint for company contact

+11. (Extra Credit)  Add search feature to company list